wildanpurnomo/TVG-IE-UGM/README.md

 <h2>Computer Graphics Apps</h2>
 <p>Simply collection of assignments back there.
-Hopefully help some fellows in future.
+Hopefully can help some fellows in future.
 Made using WPF C#.
 Each assignment is stored in diffrent branch.</p>